Nrdina/My-Parcel/README.md

 **Here is how to setup the development environment**

-1) Download and install XAMPP
+:one: Download and install XAMPP

-2) Open XAMPP Control Panel, and then click start on Apache and MySQL
+:two: Open XAMPP Control Panel, and then click start on Apache and MySQL

-3) Open Android Studio Project
+:three: Open Android Studio Project

-4) Change the IP address from LoginRequest.java and RegisterRequest.java file to your IP address
+:four: Change the IP address from LoginRequest.java and RegisterRequest.java file to your IP address

-5) Run the project on emulator or any device
+:five: Run the project on emulator or any device